Armada Invictus 89TI ReviewNovember 18, 2018

 - A few testers would have preferred less tip rocker

-The Invictus 89 Ti got some of the higher marks for Float in the Frontside Category specifically because of the AR Nose Rocker, which provides a buttery smooth feel every time you start a new turn.
-Off-piste, especially in the bumps and windblown snow, the rockered tip also provides more versatility and all-mountain performance than many other skis in this category, which means you can also break it out when your hill gets a few inches of fresh pow.
+The Invictus 89 Ti got some of the higher marks for float in the Frontside Category specifically because of the AR Nose Rocker, which provides a buttery smooth feel every time you start a new turn.
+Off-piste, especially in the bumps and windblown snow, the rockered tip also provides more versatility and all-mountain performance than many other skis in this category, which means you can break it out when your hill gets a few inches of fresh pow.

 As mentioned, some testers would have preferred a little more edge contact in the shovel on harder snow.
-If you are looking for a purer Frontside ski (i.e., if you really love to rip groomers), Atomic’s Vantage and Blizzard’s Brahma will better suit your style.
+If you are looking for a purer Frontside ski (i.e., if you really love to rip groomers), Blizzard’s Brahma will better suit your style.
 That being said, the Invictus 89 Ti did get high marks for its Stability, especially in softer snow.
 The Titanal layers create a damp, smooth, ski-to-snow contact which greatly improves how the ski performs the further off-piste you go.